YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Pharmacology_of_the_main_drug_targets.md

 *: Uncompetitive inhibitors interact with the $E-S$ complexes, which both hinders productions of product and dissociations.

-Persumably, the interaction site is <font color = 'cyan'>known, and drugable</font>.
-A <font color = 'cyan'>competitive inhibitor</font> might be a good choice.
+Persumably, the interaction site is <font color = 'SteelBlue'>known, and drugable</font>.
+A <font color = 'SteelBlue'>competitive inhibitor</font> might be a good choice.
 Whereas in the condition that the interaction site is <font color = 'orange'>not drugable</font>, having poor hydrophilic property for example. <font color = 'orange'>Allosteric (Non-competitive) inhibitors</font> are good alternatives.

 In terms of competitive inhibition:
 ![alt text](image-4.png)